 To do this, we start by making workers aware of what their rights are and the possibilities of social dialogue in the first place, because without this awareness, no conversation can occur.
 We aim to put workers at the centre of the conversation and solution.
 Through our complaints hotline, we also provide workers with a way to voice their complaints, even when they do not have a union or internal committee to turn to.
 This ‘safety net’ ensures that workers have somewhere to turn to for support, even before the social dialogue structures are in place.

-We also help our member brands explore how they can change their purchasing practices and management decisions to make it easier for workers to stand up for their rights.
+We help our member brands explore how they can change their purchasing practices and management decisions to make it easier for workers to stand up for their rights, such as through sourcing decisions or long-term contracts.
 This includes helping them identify how they can promote the rights to freedom of association and collective bargaining in their supply chains, at both the factory and national levels.
-Fair Wear members should actively work with their suppliers to help implement these rights and support the development of the skills and structures needed for impactful social dialogue to take place.
-Fair Wear members shouldn’t, however, interfere directly with worker organisation.
+Fair Wear has identified six key steps for brands to take to work with their suppliers to help implement these rights and support the development of the skills and structures needed for impactful social dialogue to take place.

-Nevertheless, brands can play an important role in ensuring workers have information on their rights and that those who want to organise or join a union are not discriminated against or penalised.
-They can also support training for management and workers to communicate effectively, for example, through Fair Wear’s Workplace Education Programme Communication Module.
+One example is for brands to support training for management and workers to communicate effectively, for example, through Fair Wear’s Workplace Education Programme Communication Module.
 This is important because when the voices of workers are backed up by the purchasing power of brands, we can get the ball rolling toward real change.